kjarm32/portfolio/README.md

   </iframe>
 </p>

-Neural networks that model physical systems are only useful if they stay stable in closed-loop rollout — the same challenge that matters for any robot running a learned dynamics or control model on real hardware.
+Neural networks that model physical systems are only useful if they stay stable in closed-loop rollout, the same challenge that matters for any robot running a learned dynamics or control model on real hardware.
 I replicated FlyNet (Stachiw et al., 2022), a physics-based neural network for rigid-body dynamics modeling, then extended the comparison to a parameter-matched recurrent architecture to isolate what actually drives closed-loop stability.

 **Core question:** Is rollout stability driven by the training objective or by the model architecture?